 We do not discriminate between stray and owned cats, or cats and kittens.

-As a no-kill shelter, we are limited admission meaning people need to book a cat in with us as we don’t always have space available immediately.
+As a no-kill shelter, we are managed admission meaning people need to book a cat in with us as we don’t always have space available immediately.
 Click here for more information on surrendering a cat.

 Cats live with us and continue to receive all the care and attention they need until they find their own forever home.
 For most cats, that usually takes only a few weeks or for kittens it can be just a few days but some cats have stayed with us for a year or more before finding a home.
 There is no time limit on how long cats stay here.

 ‘No kill’ means we don’t kill healthy cats.
 The dictionary definition of euthanasia is ‘bringing about of a gentle and painless death in the case of incurable and painful disease’ (Australian Oxford Dictionary).
 Sadly, there are occasions where we have to take cats to the vet for euthanasia but where a condition is curable and the cat is not suffering, we will fund and organise the necessary treatment or surgery.
 You can see examples of cats we’ve helped in Cat Tails.

 As a small charity, our capacity is closely managed.
 Our focus is on our Newtown shelter; discount desexing programs for the greater Sydney area; and education and information, which can extend to regional areas and with electronic communications, a very broad reach.

 Our work is focused on domestic cats.
 We are not qualified to comment on feral cats, except to say that as with any living being, humane, ethical and scientifically sound principles should govern their treatment.

 The Australian Government Department of the Environment and Energy is responsible for biodiversity conservation, and the Environment Protection and Biodiversity Conservation Act deals with, among other things, invasive species (which includes feral cats).

 Responsibly cared for domestic cats give people loving companionship, as well as physical and mental health benefits and, if suitably confined, do not pose a threat to wildlife.
 For more information, go to our responsible cat ownership page.